-To further show our commitment to transparent reporting, in addition to publishing our annual sustainability report, we report both quarterly and annually on each of our individual Funds and Managed Accounts to respective investors, as well as issuing a Task Force on Climate-related Financial Disclosures ("TCFD") Report.
+To show our commitment to transparent reporting, we published our annual public Sustainability Report and reported each of our individual Funds and Managed Accounts to respective investors.
+We also assess and issue a an annual Task Force on Climate related Financial Disclosures ("TCFD") aligned section as part of our reporting.

-The Arcus Stewardship Report has been reviewed and approved by the Arcus Management Committee ("Manco") (our governing body) and the Arcus Investment Committee ("IC").
+The Arcus Stewardship Report has been reviewed and approved by members of the Arcus Management Committee ("ManCo", our governing body) and the Arcus Investment Committee.

-We hope that readers will find this Report informative, transparent and an indication of our continued commitment to improving the stewardship of our investee companies' and their ESG performance.
+We hope that readers will find this Report informative, transparent and indicative of our continued commitment to improving the stewardship of our investee companies and their ESG performance.